 A well-balanced cocktail the night before Thanksgiving is a great amuse-bouche for the gorging to follow.
 But amongst the milieu of bustling kitchens, wine-scented chatter and houses brimming with food and love and chaos, the Rose is a chic oasis.
 This classy, modern-lit and immaculate cocktail lounge resides in the historic Pink Garter Theatre.
 Art Deco aesthetic emanates throughout, with dark woods, rounded curves and leather booths that equally soothe and engender conversation.

-The turkey is simultaneously misunderstood and inevitably linked to American history (not only terms of a November holiday).
-Benjamin Franklin preferred it as the national bird, they’re surprisingly wily and make for challenging game, and turkey wasn’t likely consumed at the original Thanksgiving (cod and wild small game was much more prominent).
-That said, the best places in Wyoming, and anywhere, are always, local, organic markets, in community-owned co-ops where applicable.
-This Laramie food co-op is a great, member-owned and organic market is the store for a delicious, guilt-free gobbler.
+The turkey is simultaneously misunderstood and inevitably linked to American history (not only in terms of a November holiday).
+Benjamin Franklin preferred it as the national bird, they’re surprisingly wily and make for a challenging game, and the turkey wasn’t likely consumed at the original Thanksgiving (cod and wild small game were much more prominent).
+This Laramie food co-op is a great, member-owned, and organic market and is the store for a delicious, guilt-free gobbler.

 Easily the best breads, cakes and pastries in Cheyenne, this humble operation rivals any statewide.
 While their sandwiches are stellar, built upon house-made rolls, their ovens really start cranking-out beautifully tasty treats during the holiday season.
 Cookies, brownies, cakes of all sorts, while excellent, play second fiddle to the fresh-fruit and seasonal pies.
 When the snow beings to fly, so does the flour and powdered sugar.
 Winter never tasted so sweet.